 The combination of X-ray μCT and hydraulic property measurements allowed the detection of soil structural changes over a wide range of pore diameters.
 Multiple freezing and thawing of soils changed soil structural and soil hydraulic properties of all investigated treatments.
-A very loose structure at the direct soil surface, resembled by repacked soil clods taken from a ploughed field, was more sensitive to FTC than an intact soil structure under grassland which has developed over decades.
-This is consistent with the field measurements of soil stability under different management systems, where ploughed soil layers showed lower resistance to physical stresses compared to reduced or no-till treatments (Schjønning and Rasmussen, 1989; Wiermann et al., 2000; Munkholm et al., 2008).
+A very loose structure at the direct soil surface resembled by repacked soil clods taken from a ploughed field was more sensitive to FTC than an intact soil structure under grassland which has developed over decades.
+This is consistent with field measurements of soil stability under different management systems, where ploughed soils layers showed lower resistance to physical stresses compared to reduced or no-till treatments (Schjønning and Rasmussen, 1989;Wiermann et al., 2000;Munkholm et al., 2008).
 Regarding the impact of FTCs on soil structure, Ma et al. (2019) concluded that well-structured soils are more difficult to be fragmented by FTC than degraded or compacted soils.
+In our

-In our experiments, the settling and compaction of soil clods were the main factors for changes in the macropore system of the repacked samples, with silt clay (40 % of clay content) being more affected than silty loam (21 % of clay content).
-Multiple FTCs caused a significant reduction in porosity, mean pore size, and connectivity of the macropore system, which is schematically shown in Fig. 5a and b.
-The reduction occurred gradually with the increasing number of FTCs, so that already 2 to 5 FTCs had a significant influence on the investigated structural parameters.
-Such a low number of FTCs occurs under natural conditions directly at the soil surface at both sites (2017 - 13)and 15 FTCs; 2018 - 7 and 16 FTCs in 5 cm depth; Figs. S1 and S2 in the Supplement) but is barely reached in deeper layers (1 to 3 FTCs in 10 and 20 cm depth).
+315 experiments, settling and compaction of soil clods were the main factors for changes in the macro-pore system of the repacked samples, with silt clay (40 % of clay content) being more affected than silty loam (21 % of clay content).
+Multiple FTCs caused a significant reduction in porosity, mean pore size, and connectivity of the macro-pore system, which is schematically shown in Fig. 5 (a) and (b).
+The reduction occurred gradually with increasing number of FTCs, so that already 2 to 5 FTCs had a significant influence on the investigated structural parameters.
+Such a low number of FTCs occurs under natural conditions directly at the soil surface at both sites (2017: 13 and 15 FTCs; 2018: 7 and 16 FTCs in 5 cm depth, Fig. S1 and S2) but is barely reached in deeper layers (1 to 3 FTCs in 10 and 20 cm depth).

-In addition to the collapse of the fragile macrostructure, new pores formed at the transition from small macropores to mesopores (pF 2-3).
-On the one hand, this was caused by the compaction of the samples, where a continuous shift of larger macropores towards smaller macropores was observed (Fig. 5).
-On the other hand, new pores were developed by the formation of cracks that fragmented larger soil clods.
-This is consistent with Ma et al. (2019), where the amount of small aggregates increased after multiple FTC (up to 30) compared to the control.
-Surprisingly, the fragmentation of soil, as indicated by the reduction in pore distances, was more pronounced for the silty loam than for the silt clay, with larger swell-shrink dynamics.
-Lehrsch (1998) found an increase in aggregate stability after 1 or 2 FTCs, but it was also shown
+In addition to the collapse of the fragile macro-structure, new pores formed at the transition from small macro-pores to mesopores (pF 2-3).
+On the one hand, this was caused by the compaction of the samples, where a continuous shift of larger macropores towards smaller macro-pores was observed (Fig. 5).
+On the other hand, new pores were developed by the formation of